-Evaluation and Modification: The initial stream assessment will be valuable in understanding existing stream conditions and in prioritizing the Town's efforts.
+Evaluation and Modification: The initial stream assessment was performed by GKY and Associates.
+The report assessed existing stream conditions and will continue to be used in prioritizing the Town's efforts.

 T-2: Enhanced Public Education and Outreach (SED and EC)